Wray: FBI frowns on ransomware payments despite recent trend - WTMJ

 The Justice Department has said it was able to recover the majority of the ransomware payment after locating the virtual wallet used by the hackers.
 Wray said that in addition to helping companies in that way, the FBI also in certain instances has been able to obtain the encryption keys of hackers and unlock the seized data without any payment being made.

-“There are a whole bunch of things we can do to prevent this activity from occurring, whether they pay the ransom or not, if they communicate and coordinate with law enforcement right out of the gate,” he said.
-“That’s the most important part.”
+“There are a whole bunch of things we can do to prevent this activity from occurring, whether they pay the ransom or not, if they communicate and coordinate and work closely with law enforcement right out of the gate,” he said.
+“That’s I think the most important part.”

 Follow Eric Tucker on http://www.twitter.com/etuckerAP